noobhk-coder/IDT_Test/README.md

 ### This is a project for an Test purpose and is a Recipie API

-This API lets an user search by recipie name/ingredient/category, it uses https://www.themealdb.com/api.php as the source of API data and uses Firebase to store the favorite recipies and number of times a recipie was viewed.
+This API lets an user search a particular Recipie by name/ingredient/category, it uses https://www.themealdb.com/api.php as the source of API data and uses Firebase to store the favorite recipies and number of times a recipie was viewed.
 To be noted that in no way a user can navigate to check the number of time a recipie was viewed i.e. Views page; it is something which can only by accessed by '/views' after the localhost address.

 ## Firebase and React Example